Click here for information regarding Covid-19 and Online Consultations

 Bodytite, which is the newest and most expensive tissue and skin tightening technology to date, is offered in lieu of these older technologies such as SmartLipo, laserlipo, vaserlipo, etc. Though it has nothing to do with liposuction, Bodytite can be used in conjunction with liposuction on any part of the body (abdomen, sides, back, thighs, knees, arms, neck, buttocks, etc.

 Dr. Hughes performs this procedure through multiple different passes at different depths and from crossing and overlapping angles to create the smoothest result.
-Dr. Hughes, a master of Bodytite and Facetite as well, also uses the highest settings to produce the most contraction.
+Dr. Hughes also uses the highest settings to produce the most contraction.
 If higher settings are not used, the contraction is not meaningful and the procedure is done with little benefit.

 What to Expect on the Day of Your Liposuction Surgery